minaminii/Project-HIV64148/README.md

 - BLAST+ produces a report with cross-alignment data of all quasispecies vs database which makes the report cluttered and difficult to interprete.
 - Interactive command-line based software to control custom input/output and configuration (currently I/O require user to change their name into specified name)

+# Acknowledgement
+This project is supported by The Health System Research Institute, Thailand (Grant HSRI-64-148)